Herb Wallerstein

 Herbert Wallerstein (November 28, 1925 – September 27, 1985) was an American director and producer.
 He was known for involvement in shows such as The Adventures of Rin Tin Tin, Father Knows Best, I Dream of Jeannie, and Mannix.
 He was also the older brother of Rowe Wallerstein.

 Career

 Wallerstein's career began as assistant director for TV's The Adventures of Rin Tin Tin in 1954.
 After two years, Wallerstein left Tin Tin and had several assistant directing stints in several movies before being hired to the directing staff of the television series Circus Boy.
 He also served as a director on the television series Star Trek in the 1960s.

 He also had producing credits for I Dream of Jeannie and several television movies in the 1970s.

 In 1978, Wallerstein began working for 20th Century Fox.
 He served as the senior vice president of feature film production.
 He oversaw the production of films such as Alien, 9 to 5 and The Verdict.
-He retired from Fox in the winter 1984.
+He retired from Fox in the winter of 1984.